treesule/Splunk-enterprise-trial-version-configuration-for-cyber-security-use-case-testing-and-building/README.md

 ![](images/splunk.JPG)

-* Install the downloaded Splunk Enterpris file
+* Install the downloaded Splunk Enterpris file, check the box to accept the license and click on customization button

 ![](images/splunk1.JPG)